 The federal rules related to drone usage have been happening at a fast pace.
 These rules apply to people and organizations who want to fly drones for hire or want to use them in their work or in business.
 A new AIA Trust guide is intended to help architects understand these regulations when utilizing drones in their design practices.
 Legal considerations related to the use of drones in a commercial setting, along with liability considerations about the use of drones within a design professional’s services are discussed.

 Increasing awareness of cyber liability due to cyberattacks is fueling demand for cyber liability insurance.
 The unique exposures and liabilities associated with privacy breaches and cyberattacks are not properly addressed in traditional general liability and professional liability coverage.

 While the number of insurance carriers writing this coverage has increased, there is no standardized policy form.
 Therefore, understanding the various types of risks and comparing policy forms to identify key coverage differences are important for the architect considering this coverage to make an educated decision.

-Find out how to evaluate cyber liability policy options and select the best coverage to address your firm’s needs in the new AIA Trust Risk Management Guide, An Architect’s Guide to Cyber Liability Coverage.
+Find out how to evaluate cyber liability policy options and select the best coverage to address your firm’s needs with this new guide.